AlbaIII/MMV-CLAMP_Tensorflow/README.md

 Published in IEEE Transactions on Wireless Communications.
 See also the related [preprint](https://arxiv.org/abs/2101.00651).

-Part of these codes are produced by referring to the [project](https://github.com/mborgerding/onsager_deep_learning) of Mark Borgerding.
+Part of these codes are produced by referring to the [project](https://github.com/mborgerding/onsager_deep_learning) of Mark Borgerding that design the LAMP network for the CS-SMV problem.

 # The Problem of Interest

 Briefly, the activity detection, delay detection and channel problem in asynchronous massive connectivity can be formulated as a hierarchical sprase signal recovery problem.
-We design the deep-unfolded AMP network to solve the problem.
+We design the deep-unfolded AMP network to solve the problem in both SMV and MMV.

 # Overview